espinm2/wave-particles/src/README.md

 particle.h contains the actual particle and its attributes. <br>
 glCanvas.cpp and glCanvas.h contain all the window manager functions and initial setup for our program.<br>
 main.cpp contains the main render loop.<br>
-All images are to examples of the visualization working<br>
+All images are to examples of the visualization working.<br>
+Except buggy.png which an issue with having two waves generated from two sources. <br>

 <br>